 They did so and Toby rented them a back room for a few months where they could showcase their Night Wines during private tastings.
 After the birth of their first child Toby and Lisa decided to sell The Saint – the timing was absolutely perfect.
 Scott and Lisa purchased The Saint and Toby remained involved for a short while in a consulting role during the transition of ownership.

 Visitors can enjoy a variety of seating from at the bar to the more comfortable and relaxing sofa chairs and couches.
 The focus of the wines is on premium mostly Napa producers including wines from some of the areas’s ‘cult’ producers such as Opus One and Scarecrow.
 And of course one can order a flight of the Night Wines.
 Live music is typically scheduled in the evenings on the weekends.
 A winemaker dinner is often held once a month featuring wines from a specific producer paired with a 4-course meal (allow three hours for this intimate experience).
+Also select bites, provided from Market St. Helena (next door) are available.
 And during the summer solstice (the shortest night of the year), they hold a White Party, lasting until midnight.

 Heidi has long been attracted to speakeasies (and has visited many during her travels around the world) – she converted what was a storage room behind the bank vault into a private tasting space – dimly lit this back space certainly resembles a speakeasy.
 Either this room or the tiny former bank vault room is used for one of Napa’s most unique wine tasting experiences – “Night Fall”, the Night Wines sensory wine tasting experience.
 Guests are escorted into one of these rooms in an almost pitch black environment lit by a single candle which is then extinguished (they burn through about 100 candles a day here!).
 And not that it matters, but the napkins are appropriately black.